 And when it comes to “Trial” or “Purchase” you’ll also want to make sure you are using a time frame (i.e. 3 months) that is appropriate to the purchase cycle of the category and brand.
 For example, milk is often purchased weekly whereas an expensive bottle of whiskey may be purchased every three months.
 But if instead of whiskey we were talking about a Christmas brandy, well then you might be looking at a more seasonal or annual purchase.
 It is important that you know and understand the brand’s purchase cycle, consumption cycle (if at all), and that your measurement aligns with these realities.

 Once you have these particulars worked out, you can craft the right question to measure it all.
 We often recommend this question be presented to a cross-section of event patrons in the form of a registration or exit survey (a post-event survey follow-up can work as well).
-You’ll find the specific questions we recommend as a part of our paid training subscription services.

 You’ll find that this distinction not only provides great explanatory power in your recap analysis, but also tells you the level to which you’re engaging current customers, thus running a loyalty campaign, and the level to which you’re engaging non-customers and creating new customer acquisition opportunities.